Judges Representative, Vacant - being covered by JDSEP Chair Sue Shaw

 Jenny Nye - Area Judge Jenny Nye has been an Area Judge since 1997 following a completion of a 3 year City & Guilds course in Flower Arranging and subsequent Floristry course.
 Over the years she has greatly enjoyed the many competitions she has been invited to judge and gained a wealth of experience along the way.
 Contact: [email protected]

 Sue Shaw - Area Judge Sue is an Area Judge, Area Demonstrator and a National Speaker.
 She qualified as a judge in the Sussex Area of NAFAS in 2013.
 Sue considers it a real privilege to be asked to judge a NAFAS competition.
 You, the judge's steward and a whole roomful of wonderful flowers.
 What a treat!
+Sue has also developed a PowerPoint presentation with her experiences as both a competitor and judge.
+This is a fun way to share tips and tricks to improve show work and understand what judges do.

 Gill Smaggasgale - Area Judge After several years competing, I decided to train to be a judge to extend my own knowledge and performance but more importantly to give back to our wonderful organisation.
 Competing pushes the exhibitor to excel and on occasion to push the boundaries and judging certainly keeps you on your toes!
 Gill is also a demonstrator and a speaker Contact: [email protected]